Waterloo, New South Wales: Location

 Green Square is a district in the south and east of the suburb including the suburbs of Waterloo and Zetland that is being redeveloped.
 It involves an urban renewal program which has seen many industrial buildings redeveloped or replaced by new residential and commercial developments.
 The area adjacent to South Dowling Street contains many high-rise apartment buildings with retail space at ground level.

 In January 2019, the Government of New South Wales released a redevelopment masterplan of the Waterloo social housing estate.
 The government's plan outlines a 20-year vision for the area, which is about 4 kilometres from the Sydney CBD.
 It will include building 6,800 new homes and will comprise 6 high-rise buildings of 33 to 40 storeys.

 Transport

+Buses

 Waterloo is serviced by Transdev John Holland routes to the Sydney CBD.
 Green Square railway station, on the T8 Airport & South line of the Sydney Trains network, is located in the south-west corner of the suburb.
 Redfern railway station is located close to the north-west corner of the suburb.

+Trains

 The to Metro North West & Bankstown Line line includes Waterloo station which opened in August 2024.

+Cars

+Transport for NSW has proposed the Alexandria to Moore Park Project (A2MP) project to widen McEvoy Street from Sydney Park to Moore Park through Alexandria, New South Wales and Waterloo.
+The project was "in progress" as of June 2026.

+The NSW Department of Planning, Housing and Infrastructure Infrastructure Opportunities Plan, published February 26 2026, stated "intersection upgrades at McEvoy Street and Botany Road" were "Funded for delivery" by Transport for NSW, with completion expected in 2026.
+As of June 2026, planning and design were underway.